The Cadbury Man

 Perth, Western Australia

 Many years ago, I became ill at school.
 I suppose someone must have asked me if I was OK to get home by myself, and I must have said that I was.
 I wasn’t.
 My head ached fiercely, I wasn’t thinking very well, and I boarded the wrong bus.
-I still recall the feeling of panic that hit when I realized we were going the wrong way.
-I got out at the next stop and walked back to the street where my bus usually turned off, and set out walking.
+I still recall the feeling of panic when I realized we were going the wrong way.
+I got out at the next stop, walked back to the street where my bus usually turned off, and started walking.

 When I was calmer and feeling better, Mum said I should have asked the storekeeper to ring our neighbor (I hadn’t even thought of that), and she asked me what I was thinking of to get a lift with a stranger.
-“But Mum, he’s the CADBURY MAN!”
-I said in surprise.
+“But Mum, he’s the Cadbury man,” I said in surprise.
 Not trusting a man who sold chocolates made as much sense to me as not trusting Santa Claus!
 People who sell chocolates couldn’t be the sort of bad people she had warned me about.
-As far as I was concerned, he was a hero who had rescued me when I was a damsel in distress.
+As far as I was concerned, he was a hero who had rescued me in my hour of need.

 Originally published as HeroicStories #71 on October 14, 1999